Gabriela Silang: Relationship with her spouse, Diego Silang

 After being widowed by her first husband, Gabriela met future insurgent leader Diego Silang and married him in 1757.

+Silang memorial marker at the Himlayang Pilipino Memorial Park (Quezon City).

 In 1762, as part of what would later be known as the Seven Years' War, the Kingdom of Great Britain declared war on Spain, and captured Manila, resulting in the British occupying the city and nearby Cavite.
 After the capture of Manila, an emboldened Diego sought to initiate an armed struggle to overthrow Spanish functionaries in Ilocos and replace them with native-born officials.
 He joined forces with the British, who appointed him governor of Ilocos on their behalf.
 During this revolt, Gabriela became one of Diego's closest advisors and his unofficial aide-de-camp during skirmishes with Spanish troops.
 She was also a major figure in her husband's co-operation with the British.

 Spanish authorities retaliated by offering a reward for Diego’s assassination.
 Consequently, his two former allies, Miguel Vicos and Pedro Becbec, killed him in Vigan on May 28, 1763.